Boat Registration and Licenses in IowaPage Overview

 Those with a sail or motor must adhere to the following schedule, which is based on the length of the vessel:

-Registrations are valid for three years and expire on April 30 of the renewal year.
+Registrations are valid for 3 years and expire on April 30th of the renewal year.
+If your registration is late you will pay a $5 penalty.
 When its time to renew, simply:

 - Bring your renewal fee.